rlawrenc/cosc_304/labs/lab4/assign/README.md

 <h4>Question Text (if done using astah)</h4>

-Construct a database design in UML for a medical system described below. **Data types are not needed.**
+Construct a database design in UML for a School management system described below. **Data types are not needed.**

-- There are multiple hospitals in the medical system.
-A hospital is identified by its name and has a location.
+- There are multiple schools in the school management system.
+A school is identified by its name and has a location.
 (1 mark)</li>

-- A doctor is identified by his medical number and has a name.
-Each hospital has a single doctor as a manager, and a doctor may manage only one hospital.
-Doctors are located in hospitals.
-A doctor may be located in more than one hospital.
-A doctor located at a hospital has an office number and a salary paid by that hospital.
+- A teacher is identified by their teacher number and has a name.
+Each school has a single teacher as a principal, and a teacher may be the principal at only one school.
+Teachers are located in schools.
+A teacher may be located in more than one school.
+A teacher located at a school has an office number and a salary paid by that school.
 (3 marks)

-- A patient is identified by their health id and also has a name and gender.
+- A student is identified by their student id and also has a name and gender.
 (1 mark)

-- A patient visits a doctor at a particular hospital.
-Each visit is identifed by its own id and also has a visit date.
+- A student takes a course with a teacher at a particular school.
+Each course is identifed by its own id and also has a meeting date.
 (3 marks)

-- At a visit zero or more tests are run each with a cost and an outcome.
-Each test is identified for a particular visit by name.
+- At a course, zero or more exams are taken each with a score and an outcome (Pass/Fail).
+Each exam is identified for a particular course by name.
 (2 marks)